Rain Queen: Customs

 The Rain Queen is a prominent figure in South Africa, many communities respecting her position and, historically, attempting to avoid conflict in deference thereto.
 The fifth Rain Queen, Mokope Modjadji, maintained cordial relations with Nelson Mandela.
 Even presidents of South Africa during apartheid visited the Rain Queens.

-The Rain Queen has become a figure of interest, she and the royal institution becoming a significant tourist attraction contributing to the South African economy.
-The Rain Queen was offered an annual government civil list.
+The Rain Queen has become a figure of interest; she and the royal institution have become a significant tourist attraction contributing to the South African economy.
+The Rain Queen was offered an annual government civil list as a result.
 The stipend was also expected to help defray the costs of preserving the cycad trees found in the Rain Queen's gardens.

 Makobo Modjadji

-Rain Queen Makobo Constance Modjadji VI (1978 – 12 June 2005) was the sixth in a line of the Balobedu people's Rain Queens.
-Makobo was crowned on 16 April 2003, at the age of 25, after the death of her predecessor and grandmother, Queen Mokope Modjadji.
-This made her the youngest queen in the history of the Balobedu.
+Rain Queen Makobo Caroline Modjadji VI (22 July 1978 – 12 June 2005) was the sixth in a line of the Balobedu people's Rain Queens.
+Makobo was crowned on 16 April 2003, at the age of 25, after the death of her predecessor and grandmother, Rain Queen Mokope Modjadji V. This made her the youngest queen in the history of the Balobedu.

 Makobo was admitted into the Limpopo Medi-Clinic for an undisclosed illness on 10 June 2005 and died two days later, at the age of 27.
 The official cause of death was listed as chronic meningitis.
-She is survived by a son, Prince Lekukela Hex (b.
-1997), and a daughter, Princess Masalanabo (b.
-February 2005).
+She is survived by a son, Prince Lekukela Hex Modjadji (b.
+1997), and a daughter, Masalanabo Modjadji VII (b.
+20 January 2005), the latter of whom became qualified to succeed her in 2023 when she turned 18.
+Prince Lekukela Modjadji has voiced strong opposition to the recognition of his sister as the queen, which has caused deep discontent between the Modjadji royal family and the Motshekga family that helped raise Masalanabo.
+Despite this royal drama, President Cyril Ramaphosa legally recognised her as queen of the Balobedu.